Oxford Brookes University: Partnerships

+Consultancy

+The Environmental Information Exchange (EiE) is a professional not-for-profit environmental consultancy.
+EiE was created in 1998 by Dr Anne Miller and Patsy Wood, both based at the university, aiming to help organisations with limited resources to reduce the environmental impacts of their activities.

 Student life

 Student union

 Oxford Brookes Students' Union is the students' union of the university.
 It is a member-led organisation and all students are automatically members.
 The union offers a range of services for students; it hosts a number of student societies, a safety bus service, an advice service, and a system of student representatives.
-In 2012, Oxford Brookes students' union was ranked amongst the worst in the country for student satisfaction, according to the National Student Survey (NSS), where only 34% of students claimed to be content with the students' union.
+In 2012, Oxford Brookes students' union was ranked among the worst in the country for student satisfaction, according to the National Student Survey (NSS), where only 34% of students claimed to be content with the students' union.

 Accommodation

-There are currently 12 student halls four of which are on Headington campus, two on the Harcourt Hill campus, one on the Wheatley campus and three more halls around Headington.
+There are currently 13 student halls, five of which are on Headington campus, two on the Harcourt Hill campus, one on the Wheatley campus and three more halls around Headington.
 In addition, there are five privately operated halls of residence which are managed in partnership with the university by housing associations: Slade Park Student Apartments, Parade Green, Sinnet Court Student Apartments, Beech House Student Accommodation and Dorset House Student Apartments.